-- Set roundtrip-efficiency to the square of the conversion efficiency. - Set storage-efficiency to a value below 100% to model (heat) loss.
+- Set soc-minima to the accumulative usage forecast. - Set charging-efficiency to the sensor describing the COP values. - Set storage-efficiency to a value below 100% to model (heat) loss.

 In addition, folks who write their own custom scheduler (see Plugin Customizations) might also require their custom flexibility model.
 That's no problem, FlexMeasures will let the scheduler decide which flexibility model is relevant and how it should be validated.